These are the first people you will see when you come to the Men’s* Therapy Centre; there is no charge to see a Victim Service worker.

 Whomever you see, you will receive supportive and confidential therapy in a safe environment.
 For over 10 years we have been working with men who have experienced trauma and are ready to listen to you!

 Youth Crime Reduction Program

 Criminal behaviour has been linked to the experience of abuse and trauma in childhood.
-Our clinic is looking at this connection and how trauma therapy/counselling may help to reduce further crime and involvement in the criminal justice system among young men and masculine identified persons aged 16-30.
+Our clinic is looking at this connection and how trauma therapy/counselling may help to reduce further crime and involvement in the criminal justice system among young men aged 16-30.
 This program involves an intake and assessment session, 15 sessions of individual trauma therapy/counselling, as well as a post-program assessment session.
 We are offering these 15 weeks of therapy for free with full participation.

 Groups are offered when there are enough participants who are ready to start one.
 A therapist will talk with you about what group therapy is like, what to expect and whether you are ready to join a group.
 One of the benefits of being in a group is sharing with others who have also experienced trauma.
 We do charge a fee of $20.00 per week for groups and there may be limited subsidies available.

 The Stage One “You Are Not Alone” Trauma Stabilization Group is a 10-week educational program intended to support and begin to facilitate the healing process for men who have experienced the effects of trauma.
 Post Traumatic Stress Disorder (PTSD) can disrupt a person’s social, physical, mental, and emotional worlds leaving them in a state of heightened anxiety for years.
 PTSD affects one’s ability to cope with everyday stressors, to navigate relationships, and to care for themselves limiting their capacity to experience a true sense of life satisfaction.
 The group is designed to provide tools and to build skills to assist participants to: